Back

 Provide Pain Relief Medications

 If your pet is in pain, your vet may prescribe pain relief medications.
-These medicines can help manage your pet’s pain, reduce inflammation, and improve mobility.
+These medicines may be used to support pain management and comfort under veterinary supervision.
 Never give your pet human pain medications, as they can be toxic to animals.

 Provide Physical Therapy